ahmed-ghallap/HTML-Code-Translator/README.md

 **The program's idea**

-    just searching for an arabic words between < > and then compare it with the date base if find match then will convert the word to english.
+    is just searching for Arabic words between <  > and then compare it with the database if find match then will convert the word to English version.

 **The program depends on**
 - regular exprsion: